All Products

 Case Sensitive

-Specifies whether keywords are case-sensitive.
+Specifies whether searches are case-sensitive.

 Delimiter

 The delimiters that are used to split the content of a log into multiple words.
-The default value of the Delimiter parameter is , '";=()[]{}?@&<>/:\n\t\r.
-If the default settings cannot meet your requirements, you can specify custom delimiters.
-All ASCII codes can be defined as delimiters.
+By default, Simple Log Service uses the following delimiters: , '";=()[]{}?@&<>/:\n\t\r.
+If the default delimiters do not meet your business requirements, you can specify custom delimiters.
+All ASCII codes can be specified as delimiters.

 For example, the content of a log is /url/pic/abc.gif.

 • If you set the Delimiter parameter to a forward slash (/) and a period (.), the content of the log is split into the following four words: url, pic, abc, and gif.
-You can search for the log by using one of the preceding words or by performing a fuzzy search.
+You can search for the log by using one of the preceding words or by performing fuzzy match.

 Include Chinese